 The smaller Maureen uranium deposit, 35 km north-northwest of Georgetown in north Queensland, was discovered by Central Coast Exploration NL in 1971.
 Stratabound fluorite-uranium-molybdenite mineralisation is confined to relatively coarse, fluviatile arkosic sediments of the Gilberton Formation, which unconformably overlies Proterozoic metamorphics and underlies the Maureen Volcanic Group.
 The primary uranium mineral is uraninite, which is associated with fluorite.
-Indicated and inferred resources for the project total 3.278 Mt at 2980 t $U_3O_8$ and 2028 t Mo.
+Indicated and inferred resources for the project total 3.278 Mt at 2980 t U3O8 and 2028 t Mo.
 The deposit could be mined by an open cut.
-The deposits are being explored by Mega Uranium Ltd, which acquired the project from Georgetown Mining Ltd. Some 30 km south and southeast of Maureen, four other uranium deposits (Central 50, Far West 5 & 7 and Two Gee) contain historical inferred resources aggregating to 1.17 Mt at ~0.10% $U_3O_8$ containing 1515 t $U_3O_8$ .
+Mega Uranium Limited acquired the project from Georgetown Mining Limited in 2001.
+The deposits were being explored for a resource extension by Mega Uranium Limited in 2011 but the mining leases lapsed in 2014.
+Some 30 km south and southeast of Maureen, four other uranium deposits (Central 50, Far West 5 & 7 and Two Gee) contain historical inferred resources aggregating to 1.17 Mt at ~0.10% U3O8 containing 1515 t U3O8.

-Four deposits in the Mount Isa district which are 100% owned by Deep Yellow Ltd have inferred and indicated resources.
-Deep Yellow Limited acquired these deposits from Superior Resources Ltd in 2007 and since carried out exploration and resource estimation.
-However it is currently engaged in the process of divestment of its Australian assets in order to focus on its assets in Namibia, despite the Queensland Government announcement to overturn the ban on uranium mining.
-The deposits are interpreted to be associated with a number of shear-swarms and breccias hosted by volcanic rocks in the Western Fold Belt Province.
+Four deposits in the Mount Isa district which are 100% owned by Deep Yellow Limited have inferred and indicated resources.
+Deep Yellow Limited acquired these deposits from Superior Resources Limited in 2007 and have since carried out exploration and resource estimation.
+However, the company is currently engaged in the process of divestment of its Australian assets in order to focus on its assets in Namibia, despite the Queensland Government's (at the time) announcement to overturn the ban on uranium mining.
+Uranium mining in Queensland has since been banned by the current government.
+The deposits are interpreted to be associated with a number of shear-swarms and breccias hosted by volcanic rocks in the Myally Supersequence of the Mount Isa Province.
 Mineralisation of uraninite + brannerite is associated with chlorite, carbonate, and hematite and silica alteration.
-The combined indicated resource for the four deposits, Queens Gift, Slance, Eldorado North and Citation/Mighty Glare totals 1.39 Mt at 0.05% U3O8.
-Containing 713 t of U3O8.
-The combined inferred resource comprises 1.16 Mt at 0.05% U3O8.containing 574 t U3O8.
+The combined indicated resource for the four deposits, Queens Gift, Slance, Eldorado North and Citation/Mighty Glare totals 1.39 Mt at 0.05% U3O8 containing 713 t of U3O8.
+The combined inferred resource comprises 1.16 Mt at 0.05% U3O8 containing 574 t U3O8.

-A minor resource of uranium as a by-product has been reported by GBM Resources from the Milo project, which is discussed in the 'Yttrium, heavy and light rare earth elements (REE)' section.
-At the Milo No.7 mineral occurrence green torbernite crystals (secondary uranium phosphate) were observed in a historic mullock heap of heavily kaolinised metasediments and shales (Photograph 169).
+A minor resource of uranium as a by-product has been reported by GBM Resources from the Milo project, which is discussed in the "Yttrium, heavy and light rare earth elements (REE)" section.
+At the Milo No.7 mineral occurrence green torbernite crystals (secondary uranium phosphate) were observed in a historic mullock heap of heavily kaolinised metasediments and shales (Photograph 191).

 At Elaine Dorothy, 6 km south of Mary Kathleen along the Mary Kathleen shear, China Yunnan Copper Australia Limited (70%) and Goldsearch Limited (30%) have discovered a multi-element mineralised system containing variable and quite high grades of copper, cobalt, gold, rare earths and uranium over significant widths.
-The rare earths and associated uranium-thorium mineralisation (Photographs 170 and 171), which is interpreted as a separate mineralising event that overlaps with the copper-cobalt-gold mineralisation, is not included in the copper resource estimate.
-At the nearby Elaine South deposit, an inferred resource of 83 000 t at 280 ppm $U_3O_8$ and 3200 ppm total rare earth oxides (TREO) at a cut-off of 200 ppm $U_3O_8$ was calculated in March 2010.
-The resource is considered open at depth.
+The rare earths and associated uranium-thorium mineralisation

-Photograph 170: Drill core from Elaine Dorothy in quartz veined and foliated pyroxenite with an extremely high radioactive response (uranium mineralisation present).
+Photograph 192: Drill core from Elaine Dorothy in quartz veined and foliated pyroxenite with an extremely high radioactive response (uranium mineralisation present).

-Photograph 171: Drill core from Elaine Dorothy in coarse-grained massive sulphides in pyroxenite with an extremely high radioactive response (uranium mineralisation present).
+Photograph 193: Drill core from Elaine Dorothy in coarse-grained massive sulphides in pyroxenite with an extremely high radioactive response (uranium mineralisation present).